facebookresearch/NSVF/README.md

 # Neural Sparse Voxel Fields (NSVF)

-Photo-realistic free-viewpoint rendering of real-world scenes using classical computer graphics techniques is challenging, because it requires the difficult step of capturing detailed appearance and geometry models.
+Photo-realistic free-viewpoint rendering of real-world scenes using classical computer graphics techniques is a challenging problem because it requires the difficult step of capturing detailed appearance and geometry models.
-[Neural rendering](https://arxiv.org/abs/2004.03805), a new field that employs deep neural networks to implicitly learn scene representations encapsulating both geometry and appearance from 2D observations with or without a coarse geometry, has been greatly progressed in the recent years.
+Neural rendering is an emerging field that employs deep neural networks to implicitly learn scene representations encapsulating both geometry and appearance from 2D observations with or without a coarse geometry.
+However, existing approaches in this field often show blurry renderings or suffer from slow rendering process.
+We propose [Neural Sparse Voxel Fields (NSVF)](https://arxiv.org/abs/2007.11571), a new neural scene representation for fast and high-quality free-viewpoint rendering.

-This is the official repo including instructions for the following paper:
+Here is the official repo for the paper:
 * [Neural Sparse Voxel Fields (Liu et al., 2020)](https://arxiv.org/abs/2007.11571).

 <img src='docs/figs/framework.png'/>

 ## Requirements and Installation
-This code is largely following the structure of [fairseq-py](https://github.com/pytorch/fairseq) where we implemented custom modules for supporting neural rendering.
+This code is implemented in PyTorch using [fairseq framework](https://github.com/pytorch/fairseq).

-We have tested the following system:
+The code has been tested on the following system:
 * Python >= 3.6
 * PyTorch 1.4.0
 * Nvidia GPU (Tesla V100 32GB) CUDA 10.1

-We only support GPU learning and rendering.
+Only learning and rendering on GPUs are supported.

-To install, first clone this repo and install all dependencies by
+To install, first clone this repo and install all dependencies:
 ```bash
 pip install -r requirements.txt
 ```